 The Japanese code on ETFE foil is being reviewed and compared with the current Appendix A5.

 Publication: Design recommendations for ETFE foil structures - Appendix A5 of European Design Guide for Surface Tensile Structures (2013)

 Mission: The aim of this WG is to promote tensile architecture.
 The Foundation will support young researchers, engineers, architects in an exchange research programme or internship within a specific task.

-Mission: The aim of this WG is to review the current status on membrane materials and typical membrane structures with regard to sustainability, comfort and LCA issues.
-The information should be used as a key evaluation criterion in the objectification of the discussion on membrane materials.
-This state of the art aims to demonstrate the advantages of Life Cycle Design strategy answering to the environmental sustainability, in the case of ultra-lightweight structures.
+Mission: The aim of this WG is to update the current status on membrane materials (indoor and outdoor) and typical membrane structures with regard to sustainability and comfort issues, that can be used as a key evaluation criterion in the objectification of the discussion on membrane materials (social use, social needs, cultural acceptability together with thermal, acoustic, eco-efficiency aspects), involving companies and designers.

 With the shift of the future activities back to TensiNet after finishing the COST action TU1303, this would extend and broaden the focus of the WG but still include LCA as a key topic of sustainability.

 A stronger bridge towards the design of membrane structures basing and interlacing the strategies doing more with less (materials), time based design (life span and durability), cloosing the loops (material production and reuse and recycling) is considered.